Hissah2/CS50-Harvard/README.md

 ## My personal opinion

 Thank God, I finished a course of the most enjoyable and enriched courses that I have entered in my life, especially the quality of the content of sound, image, order and clarity required in duties and projects.
-I must mention the main reason that motivated me to finish the course in record time, which is Professor David Malan, I mean, it is normal, a lecture of two hours
+I must mention the main reason that motivated me to finish the course in record time, which is Professor David Malan, I mean, it's normal, a lecture for two hours, suddenly it ends without feeling, he has a charisma and a way to explain, I didn't see like it.
+I learned a lot of this course, especially the last lectures were fat because they have a link to more than one topic such as a database to the Web.
+I strongly recommend to any technical person,

 ## Some of the personal projects